chaoss/wg-evolution/README.md

 ## Contributing

-You can start by introducing yourself on the CHAOSS mailing list (see below) explaining your interest.
+You can start by introducing yourself on the [CHAOSS mailing list](https://github.com/chaoss/wg-gmd#mailing-list) explaining your interest.
 Then, you can have a look at the archives of the mailing lists, at the minutes of past meetings, and at the

 * [issues](https://github.com/chaoss/wg-gmd/issues) and
 * [pull requests](https://github.com/chaoss/wg-gmd/pulls) in